Shooting of Abby Zwerner: Perpetrator

-Legal
+Legal proceedings

 On January 25, Zwerner's attorney, Diane Toscano, stated that they intended to file a lawsuit regarding multiple failures by the administration to respond to concerns that the student had a gun on the school campus.
 Zwerner subsequently started litigation against the Newport News School Board and three former school district officials, seeking damages of $40 million.

 In April 2023, lawyers for the school district filed a motion to dismiss Zwerner's lawsuit, which included claims that her injuries fell under the Virginian Worker's Compensation Act which allowed her to receive benefits but that she had rejected them in favor of the lawsuit.
 A spokesperson for Newport News Public Schools said that Zwerner had resigned from her position in March, and as a result her contract had expired on June 12 and was no longer employed by the district.
 The motion for dismissal was unsuccessful.

-By April 2025, the Newport News School Board and two of the three former school district officials had been removed from the lawsuit, leaving only Ebony Parker as a defendant in the trial, owing to Sovereign immunity.
+By April 2025, the Newport News School Board and two of the three former school district officials had been removed from the lawsuit, leaving only Ebony Parker as a defendant in the trial, owing to sovereign immunity.
 Zwerner's civil suit began on October 28, 2025.

 In April 2023, the shooter's mother, Deja Nicole Taylor, was indicted on one state felony charge for child neglect, and one misdemeanor charge of allowing access to firearms by children, for which she faced up to six years incarceration.